 The pairs must understand that one partner has to repeatedly ask a question.
 The other has to repeatedly answer before they switch and ask the same questions again.

-Mindful eating is another mindfulness exercise groups.
+Mindful eating is another mindfulness exercise for groups.
 This time every group member will need to pay attention to what they are eating.
-Mindful eating is also a useful activity for those who suffer from eating disorders3.
+Mindful eating is also a useful activity for those who suffer from eating disorders2.

 As each group member is given a certain food, they can then begin to explain how that makes them feel.
-There are taste and smell to think about as well as the texture.
-Whatever it might be, focusing on what they are eating and sharing with the group provides a tool to help develop presence of mind.
+There are tastes and smells to think about as well as the texture.
+Whatever it might be, focusing on what they are eating and sharing with the group provides a tool to help develop the presence of mind.

 The beats listening game incorporates mindfulness and is perfect for those in groups.
 The goal of this exercise is for individuals to become familiar with the sounds around them.
 As such, the group must avoid distractions and pay attention to the beats.